 #3 FDD is Agile

 FDD is an agile methodology.
 Businesses these days don’t want to wait a long time for results.
-The crux of this methodology depends on iteration cycle of two weeks.
+The crux of this methodology depends on the iteration cycle of two weeks.
 The features are built within 1-12 days.
 Any feature that requires longer build time than this is further broken down till it meets the two weeks rule.

 #4 FDD Uses The Best Of Methodologies

 There are UML color standards – a set of four colors associated with Unified Modelling Language (UML) diagrams.
 The colors indicate the archetypes applied to the UML object.
 UML reporting component captures feature progress during FDD.
-The use of color enables quick understanding of the problem domain’s dynamics.
+The use of color enables a quick understanding of the problem domain’s dynamics.